HENRYKC24/webpack-boilerplate-project/README.md

 Run `npx stylelint "**/*.{css,scss}"` to test for css linting check

-The app is deployed using GitHub pages.
-You can view it using the 'live demo' above.
+The app is not deployed since it is only a boilerplate.